omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - not necessary anyway

 ## Functionality to add:
-- create remove coach feature
+- create 'tags' button on workout detail page that you can click
+  - will show you all movement and classification tags on that workout
 - when a coach removes an athlete, send a notification to the athlete
-- create add workout to group functionality on all necessary pages
 - add user setting to change profile to a coach or gym owner
   - will create coach model and gym owner model for user and change users current flag from is_athlete to whatever
   - if changing from coach/gym owner to athlete simply chang ethe is_coach/gym_owner flag.
 Do not delete the coach/gymowner models